What is the Birthstone for December?

 So, depending on which side of the Pond you live, determines how many birthstones you have if you were born in December.

-December born are lucky having a choice of three gemstones linked to their birthday.
+December born are lucky to have a choice of three stunning gemstones linked to their birthday.

-December is the month of snow and ice giving those born at this time three beautiful blue gemstones as its birthstones.
+December is the month of snow and ice giving those born at this time three beautiful blue gemstones as their birthstones.

 December Birthstone Tanzanite

 Tanzanite is a fairly new rare and stunning gemstone loved for its intense different hues of blue and blue-purple colours.